clarencejlee/bscm/README.md

 ---
 # Usage Instructions

-Step 1 RStan setup: install RStan from here: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started.
+**Step 1 RStan setup:** install RStan from here: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started.
 This will install the package RStan in R.

-Step 2 Other R packages installation:
+**Step 2 R packages installation:**
   * dplyr
   * loo
   * MASS
   * Matrix

-Step 3 Run run_stan.R: this is the R code that runs the models with (a) Horseshoe and (b) Spike & Slab priors.
+**Step 3 Run run_stan.R:** this is the R code that runs the models with (a) Horseshoe and (b) Spike & Slab priors.
 Both text files below are Stan code that implements two variations of our proposed model:

 * Horseshoe_Publish.stan: variant that implements the Bayesian Horse-shoe prior
 * Spike_Slab_Publish.stan: variant that implements the Spike-and-Slab prior